Schloool/activity-animation-recorder/README.md

 We plan to include more features in the future:
 - Dynamic systems for adding scene objects and backgrounds
 - Runtime character and animation import tools
-- Support for activities related to object (such as using a cellphone)
 - Improved camera and animation settings

 ## Used third-party apps

 - [**MakeHuman**](http://www.makehumancommunity.org/): Used for the models included in the sample application.
 - [**Mixamo**](https://www.mixamo.com/#/): Used for the animations included in the sample application.
 - [**AVPro Movie Capture**](https://renderheads.com/products/avpro-movie-capture/): Used for the screen recordings.
-As the version *Basic* is used, all recorded videos include a watermark.
+As the version *Basic* is used by default, all newly recorded videos include a watermark.
 Please see the [pricing plans](https://www.renderheads.com/content/docs/AVProMovieCapture/articles/download.html) for upgrading to a premium version.